-Youth Sports Safety Month: 5 Ways To Decrease Concussion Risk In Youth Football
+5 Ways To Decrease Head-Injury Risk In Youth Football

-April is Youth Sports Safety Month.
 Athlete Intelligence is committed to making sure our youngest athletes are safe and protected.
-As part of our commitment, Athlete Intelligence will be posting a series of articles and resources to help young athletes play smarter and play safer.
-Here are 5 handy tips for parents and coaches to ensure that their youth athletes can avoid concussions.
+As part of our commitment, at Athlete Intelligence we feel it is important to share information from all avenues to help young athletes play smarter and play safer.
+Here are 5 tips for parents and coaches to help their youth athletes avoid head related injuries and reduce the risk of concussions.

 5. NECK STRENGTH